nicolatoscan/smart-hub-android/README.md

 # smart-hub-android
-Turn on my bedroom non-smart lights with a key stroke thanks via arduino
+Turn on my bedroom non-smart lights with a tap via arduino